Raserber/Suivi-de-posture/README.md

 - Real-time animation of a 3D dummy based on sensor data.
 - Intuitive user interface for viewing posture data.

+## Composition of this project

+This project is composed of 3 main GitHub repository :
+- [Raserber/Suivi-de-posture](https://github.com/Raserber/Suivi-de-posture) *(this repository)* : Windows application (ElectronJS)
+- [Raserber/Suivi-de-posture-raspberrypi](https://github.com/Raserber/Suivi-de-posture-raspberrypi) : BLE Gateway on RPI 4B (Python)
+- [Raserber/Suivi-de-posture-STM32](https://github.com/Raserber/Suivi-de-posture-STM32) : Embedded system on STM32WB55 with BLE capacity (Clang)

+And 1 additional GitHub repository :
+- [Raserber/Suivi-de-posture-kicad](https://github.com/Raserber/Suivi-de-posture-kicad) : Kicad files of the PCB designed with the STM32WB55 and the captors

 ## System Requirements 💻

 To install the `.exe`, you must have a Windows system with x64/x86 architecture.